Q&A: Benjamin Mini - Antiques And The Arts Weekly

 Published: May 24, 2022

-In April, Skinner announced that it had hired as the director of its Rug and Carpet department, Benjamin Mini, who is also serving as the Boston based firm’s regional director for Maine and Northern New England.
+In April, Skinner announced that it had hired as the director of its rug and carpet department, Benjamin Mini, who is also serving as the Boston based firm’s regional director for Maine and Northern New England.
 We introduced ourselves to Mini and asked him to tell us, and our readers, a bit more about himself and to describe the path that has brought him to Skinner.

 Welcome to Skinner!
 For those of our readers who don’t already know you, can you please tell us about the path that brought you here?